particle-iot/docs/src/content/faq/wholesale/wholesale-shipping.md

 We ship to your country unless you live in Iran, North Korea, Sudan, Cuba, Syria, or any country that is embargoed by the US Government.

-For international orders we only have USPS and DHL at this time.
+For international orders we only have FedEx and DHL at this time.
 New shipping methods are being added frequently as we work with different partners and carriers.
-- USPS First-Class Package International Service - Delivery varies by destination.
-Can take up to 20 business days
+- FedEx International Ground - Usually is delivered in 5 Business days if placed before 12pm PST
+- FedEx International Priority - Usually is delivered in 3 Business days if placed before 12pm PST
-- DHL Express - Usually is delivered in 1- 3 Business days if placed before 12pm PST
+- DHL Express - Usually is delivered in 1 - 3 Business days if placed before 12pm PST

-We ship all products from Indiana.
+We ship all products from Indiana, USA.

 ## Duties and Taxes